Jade-ux/wunderlust_gallery/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- Thank to you my mentor for guiding me.